froala/wysiwyg-editor/README.md

 ## Licensing

-In order to use the Froala Editor you have to purchase one of the following licenses according to your needs.
-You can find more about that on our website on the [pricing plan page](https://www.froala.com/wysiwyg-editor/pricing).
+All plugins would be restricted for an unlicensed version.
+To try out the full functionality, you’ll need to register for a trial license [here](https://froala.com/wysiwyg_editor-download), which is valid for a limited time.

+To continue using the Froala Editor beyond the trial period, you’ll need to purchase a commercial license that suits your use case.
+For more details, visit our [pricing plan page](https://www.froala.com/wysiwyg-editor/pricing).

+This software includes open-source components.
+License information is available in the License file in the root folder.